-GRANT OPPORTUNITIES IDENTIFIED THROUGH DC TRIPS Agency Opportunity Purpose Align with college or district priorities Award Range Anticipated Due Date Grants and Strengthening Standard Grants USDA Education & Workforce Development Food & Agriculture Non-Formal Education Content and activities to enhance youth's understanding of gene editing, biotechnology, data science, AI, robotics, and other technologies to meet the future workforce needs through enhanced non-formal education modules.
+GRANT OPPORTUNITIES IDENTIFIED THE OUGH DC TRIPS Agency Opportunity Purpose Align with college or district priorities Award Range Anticipated Due Date NASA Externships for faculty Deepen professional development of faculty by serving terms with NASA.
+Support faculty professional development to deepen mastery and scope of knowledge in discipline to improve pedagogy and curricula. ? ?
+USDA Education & Workforce Development Agricultural Workforce Training at Community Colleges Develop or expand new workforce training programs (e.g., biotechnology) at community colleges.
+Expand job-based experiential learning opportunities, acquisition of industry-accepted credentials and occupational competencies for students to enable a work-ready labor force for the 21st century.
+The colleges, district and CCCCO are committed to strengthening career education programs to address regional workforce need and connect students to middle-skill, high-wage employment. \$250,000 for Design Project Standard Grants and Strengthening Standard Grants \$650,000 Implementation Project Standards Grants and Strengthening Standard Grants September 21, 2023 USDA Education & Workforce Development Food & Agriculture Non-Formal Education Content and activities to enhance youth's understanding of gene editing, biotechnology, data science, AI, robotics, and other technologies to meet the future workforce needs through enhanced non-formal education modules.
 Develop outreach materials that communicate the benefit of biotechnology.
 Complement and build upon successful programs Involve youth in the design, execution, and evaluation of activities that builds confidence in safe use of biotechnology in agriculture and the food system.
 Engaging secondary students in college and career planning to connect them to pathways leads to postsecondary degrees and transfer and readiness for in-demand, high wage occupations. \$750,000 December 7, 2023 National Science Foundation Advancing Innovation and Impact in Undergraduat e STEM Education at 2-year IHEs NSF's Education and Human Resources Directorate seeks to significantly enhance its support for research, development, implementation, and assessment to improve STEM education at the Nation's two-year colleges.
 NSF encourages bold, potentially transformative projects that address immediate challenges facing STEM education at two-year colleges and/or anticipate new structures and functions of the STEM learning and teaching enterprise.
-This program description is a targeted approach for advancing innovative and evidence-based practices in undergraduate STEM education at two-year colleges.
-It also seeks to support systemic approaches to advance inclusive and equitable STEM education practices.
-Strengthening achievement in STEM is a priority of the colleges as it pertains to equity and connecting students to careers that are in-demand and sustainable.
+This program description is a targeted approach for advancing innovative and evidence-based practices in undergraduate STEM education at two- Strengthening achievement in STEM is a priority of the colleges as it pertains to equity and connecting students to careers that are in-demand and sustainable.
 Up to \$500,000 for 3 years December 13, 2023